itsexp2302/Inception/README.md

-# PANGS - Your Food ordering Applixation
+# PANGS - Your Food ordering Application
   - This is a clone of food ordering application using live API Data.